Tool Search: Letter Designer

 Step 6.
 Send the Letters

 A letter is sent for each distinct Preferred Language associated with the parents/guardians in the household marked to receive mailings.
-In the example below, one of the student's guardians receives a letter in Spanish because that is the Preferred Contact Language for that guardian, and another of the student's guardians at a different mailing address receives the same letter in English.
-If there are two parents/guardians in the household assigned the same Preferred Language, one letter is generated for the household.
+In the example below, one of the student's guardians receives a letter in Spanish because that is the Preferred Contact Language for that guardian, while another guardian at a different mailing address receives the same letter in English.
+If two parents/guardians in the household are assigned the same Preferred Language, only one letter is generated for the household.

 Certain foreign language characters may not line up properly with other text when using the Campus Fields or when fonts are mixed (e.g., phone numbers alongside non-English characters).
 Try adding additional returns between lines.